Virginia Waterleaf Hydrophyllum virginianum

 - Leaf Description:

-- The oval to triangular leaves are up to 6" long and 4" across and are pinnately divided into 3-5 leaflets or deep lobes with coarsely toothed margins.
+- The oval to triangular leaves are up to 6 inches long (and often wider than long) and are pinnately divided into 3 to 5 leaflets or deep, narrow, lobes with coarsely toothed margins.
 The tips are acute.
 The early spring leaves have small patches of white scattered across the upper surfaces giving a watermark look.

 -